dedmen/HomeAssistantTools/README.md

     "Username": "XXXX email here",
     "Password": "XXXX",
     "Number": "Contract phone number",
-    "SubscriptionPlanId":"Subscription plan ID (get it some way, no time to explain)" }
+    "SubscriptionPlanId":"Subscription plan ID (get it some way, no time to explain)", "SomeHashThing": "Find it from mijnkpnpref cookie, the first hash value in there before mobile number" }
 }